CraigglesO/workers-zig/README.md

 Why Zig?
 * Zig is a language that is designed to be a small, fast, and portable.
 * The language already supports WASM and WASI.
 * Small builds are easy to achieve.
-To expound on this, the basic example provided here is `5.0Kb` of WASM code and `5.5Kb` javascript code.
+To expound on this, the basic example provided is `5.0Kb` of WASM code and `5.5Kb` javascript code.
 * I wanted a tool that made it easy for both WASM and JS code to work in tandem.
 * I didn't like that rust wasm bindings would grow the more code you wrote.
 I came up with a strategy that covers 90% use cases, JS glue doesn't grow, and you can add the 10% as needed.
 * I prefer [**Zig's memory model**](https://www.scattered-thoughts.net/writing/how-safe-is-zig/) over Rust.